Dark-life944/Debug-Log-for-pppwn-test/README.md

 # Debug-Log-for-pppwn-test

-# this project is for test change the values of pppwn.py For [STAGE2:DEFEAT KASLR]
+# this project is for test change the values of pppwn.py For [STAGE2:DEFEAT KASLR] to make it work properly.

 # Requirements:
 need those already installed